 We have a range of subscribers: Some are existing union members, some have chosen to leave their union after subscribing to edapt, and some were not a union member in the first place.

 Yes.
-As well as the expert legal advice, by subscribing to edapt you will be eligible for up to £50,000 of legal costs per case.
+As well as the expert legal advice, by subscribing to edapt you will be eligible for up to £100,000 of legal costs per case.
 In a legal case we will support you every step of the way, even potentially covering your loss of earnings whilst absent during the proceedings.
 Click here to see the more information about the terms and conditions.

 No. edapt is an independent limited company, registered in England: 7830046.
 We work according to the Companies Act and English law.
 We provide a service which includes support and protection for employment in schools, educational policy opportunities and access to our development fund.

-There is undoubtedly a place for trade unions; they are highly valued by many of their members and have been instrumental in the establishment of rights for teachers.
+There is undoubtedly a place for trade unions; they are highly valued by some of their members and have been instrumental in the establishment of rights for teachers.
 However, we know that there are a significant number of teachers who do not feel their views are represented by their union or would prefer to source legal support elsewehere.
 In fact some of our subscribers are also union members.

-There are a significant number of teachers who are not union members and would like legal support, as well as those who would prefer a choice in sourcing legal support from an alternative type of orgnisation.
+There are a significant number of teachers who are not union members and would like legal support, as well as those who would prefer a choice in sourcing legal support from an alternative type of organisation.
 Edapt exists to provide that choice.

 No, we work with selected legal partners to provide legal support, advice and representation.

 No, edapt does not have a political agenda.
 We do sometimes provide opportunities for individual teachers to contribute to education policy discussions, and work to ensure that a full range of opinions are represented.
-See ‘Have your say’ for more information.

 Industrial action: We are not a trade union, and therefore we do not organise, or take part in, strike action or action short of strike action.
 For 38% of teachers surveyed in the LKMco report, the right to industrial action was not important to them.
 Should you wish to engage in industrial action we would advise you to join a trade union.